 In order to allow a coherent integration of ECS sub-systems, a single control framework will be built and distributed to sub-detector developers.
-The control framework will be based on the JCOP framework ([4]), but specifically tailored for LHCb.
-This framework will be composed of a set of guidelines, tools and components with the following aims:
+The control framework will be based on the JCOP framework [18], but specifically tailored for LHCb.
+This framework will be composed of a set of guidelines, tools and components with the aim of simplifying the task of integrating different components to build the overall control application. and of easing the development of specific components.

-- Simplify the task of integrating different components to build a control application. - Ease the development of specific components. - Some of the components of this framework include: - Guidelines imposing rules necessary to build components that can be easily integrated (naming conventions, user interface look and feel, etc.) - Drivers for different types of hardware (fieldbuses, PLCs, etc) - Ready-made components for commonly used devices configurable for particular applications (high voltage power supplies, credit card PCs, etc.) - Many other utilities (for example for data archiving and trending, alarm configuration and reporting, etc.)
+Some of the components of this framework include:

+- guidelines imposing rules necessary to build components that can be easily integrated (naming conventions, user interface look and feel, etc.) - drivers for different types of hardware, such as fieldbuses, and PLCs - ready-made components for commonly used devices configurable for particular applications, such as high voltage power supplies, credit card PCs, etc. - many other utilities, such as data archiving and trending, alarm configuration and reporting, etc.